umputun/secrets/README.md

-# Safe Secrets - easy way to transfer password
+# Safe Secrets - safer and easy way to transfer passwords.

 The primary use-case is sharing sensetive data by making this information self-destructed, accessible only once and protected by easy-to-pass pin code.
 I just needed a simple and better alternative to the most popular way of passing passwords.